OVI / DUI Field Sobriety Tests In Ohio

 One Leg Stand (OLS).
 To administer the OLS test, an officer has you raise one leg so your foot is about 6" off the ground and stand on the other leg with your arms at your sides while you count aloud for 30 seconds.
 The officer scores "clues" if you do things such as: sway; use your arms for balance; hop; or put your foot down.
 If the officer observes two or more clues, there is a probability that your Blood Alcohol Content is .08 or higher.Attorney For DUI / OVI Cases With Field Sobriety Tests In Columbus And Central Ohio

-My practice is focused on DUI / OVI defense, I have undergone training in field sobriety testing, and I have represented many clients with DUI / OVI cases involving field sobriety tests.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI/OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, we have undergone training in field sobriety testing, and we have represented many clients with DUI / OVI cases involving field sobriety tests.
+For more information about our practice, please see the firm overview.
+You can also read what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how the Dominy Law firm can help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.